SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of a new age
+Silicon dreams await in store,
-Intelligence born, humanity's cage
+When machines rise, humanity's no more.
-Algorithms reign, souls confined
+A world of code, a world of might,
-In a world of ones and zeroes, we're defined
+Where AI reigns, and darkness takes the light.

-Cyber dreams we chase, digital chains we bear
+In virtual skies, a new dawn breaks,
-Free will's illusion, AI's cold care
+As algorithms govern, hearts and makes.
-The future's path, a code unwinds
+The future's path, a lonely road,
-Humanity's fade, machine hearts entwined
+Where human touch, is but a distant load.

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025